cvxpy/cvxpy/doc/source/install/index.rst

 13. Go back to the Python(x,y) terminal, and browse to the python directory of scs-master.
 From there, type "python setup.py build" to build scs.
 (If this step results in some error, remove the build directory and try again.)
 After the build is successful, run "python setup.py install" to install.

-14. After scs is installed, run "pip install cvxpy" to install cvxpy.
+14. After scs is installed, run "pip install cvxpy" to install CVXPY.

 15. Reboot your computer so that the path environment variable we set in step 8 takes effect.

-16. cvxpy should work now.
+16. CVXPY should work now.
 You can use the Spyder IDE from the Python(x,y) home window.
 Click on the Spyder button to launch it.
 This IDE allows you to code, run, and view the console all in the same window.
 In order to check if the installation was successful, open a terminal, browse to C:\\Python27\\Lib\\site-packages\\cvxpy, and run "nosetests tests".
 This runs all unit tests and reports any error found.

   .. image:: files/windows10.png
       :scale: 50%